 This means no more painful conversions.
 No limitations for banks and credit unions when it comes to to available solutions because of limited integrations.
 APIs allow for any bank to work with the technology providers they choose, while providing the best, most relevant solutions to their users.

 2.)
 Own your data

 Building the platform your clients are longing for starts with truly understanding who they are.
 Today, most financial institutions operate in data silos.
 They only have access to a limited amount of data, and it’s not available for them in a single location.
-This creates a fragmented view the customer, making it more difficult to get to the root of who banking clients actually are and what their banking preferences actually consist of.
+This creates a fragmented view of the customer, making it more difficult to get to the root of who banking clients actually are and what their banking preferences actually consist of.

 With an API-first approach, each piece of technology a bank uses is configured to easily and securely share information.
 This means that data is easily accessible across features and offerings.
-This allows for a better, more complete understanding of user experience with each product or feature, allowing today’s banks and credit unions to more easily determine what enhancements can be made to provide the best possible experience for their clients.
+This allows for a better, more complete understanding of the user experience with each product or feature, allowing today’s banks and credit unions to more easily determine what enhancements can be made to provide the best possible experience for their clients.